TheRipperJhon/BoopSuite/README.md

 ## This suite includes:

 + A wireless sniffer
-+ Two gui's for the wireless sniffer (old/new)
-+ A wireless deauthentication script
++ A wireless deauthentication script <- Being revamped!
 + A monitor mode enabler

 ### Note: